What Are HCM Scenarios

 Profile Allocation Concepts

-Profile allocation determines how behavioral patterns get distributed across network locations.
+Profile allocation determines how behavioural patterns get distributed across network locations.
 Two key mechanisms control this distribution:

 Locking Mechanisms control allocation flexibility:

-• Year locking restricts profiles to specific time periods, useful for modeling technology evolution
+- Year locking restricts profiles to specific time periods, useful for modelling technology evolution

 These mechanisms allow scenarios to balance computational efficiency with realistic representation of technology diversity across time and space.